The PSAT is scheduled for Tuesday, October 4, 2022

 It focuses on the skills and knowledge measuring:

-The test length is 2 hours, 45 minutes.
+The test length is about 2 hours, 14 minutes.

 What are the Benefits of Taking the PSAT/NMSQT®?

-The SAT will be giving for free to juniors during the school day on Wednesday, March 1st!
-As part of our district initiative to support all students as they prepare for life after high school, CISD is providing the SAT test to at no cost.
+The SAT will be given for free to juniors during the school day on Wednesday, March 6th!
+As part of our district initiative to support all students as they prepare for life after high school, CISD is providing the SAT test at no cost.

-Accommodations requests are due by Dec 16 (only for students recieving 504 or special education services).
+Accommodation requests are due by Dec 15 (only for students receiving 504 or special education services).
 Students who had accommodations for the PSAT receive the same accommodations for the SAT.

 What is the SAT?

 The SAT is a national college admissions exam accepted by most all 4-year universities in the US.
-Either the ACT or SAT is traditionally required to attend 4-yr schools as a freshman, plus many scholarships consider SAT scores.
+Either the ACT or SAT is traditionally required to attend 4-year schools as a freshman, plus many scholarships consider SAT scores.
 The test covers Critical Reading, Math, and Writing.
-For more information about the SAT see www.sat.org.
+For more information about the SAT see www.sat.org

 On test day